Sensitivity of Multislice Electron Ptychography to Point Defects: A Case Study in SiC: Methods

+The simulated defect-containing supercells consisted of arrays of $kh$ and $hh$ type defect complexes, as shown in Figure \ref{fig:array}b.
+Varying the depth of a Si site defect, X\textsubscript{Si}, complexed with a carbon vacancy, vac\textsubscript{C}, provided a test of the depth sensitivity and variation in the reconstructed phase at different positions.
+X was varied to include vacancies ($Z = 0$), carbon antisites (C\textsubscript{Si}), and substitutional dopants with $Z$ between 23 and 74.
+For simulations investigating depth sensitivity and microscope parameter dependence, substitutional vanadium defects, V\textsubscript{Si}, were considered in complexes as they are an established spin active defect in SiC \cite{Wolfowicz2021-sd} with a relatively low atomic number difference with Si ($\Delta Z = 9$), thus providing a relevant test case for sensitivity.

-Electron scattering simulations of 4D STEM datasets for ptychography were conducted using programs based on and validated against those developed by Kirkland \cite{Kirkland-ac}.
-Unless specified otherwise, simulations used a scan step of 50 pm, electron energy of 200 kV, 10 nm defocus, and a convergence semi-angle of 25 mrad.
-A diffraction pixel size of 1.0 mrad was used, to avoid padding diffraction patterns during reconstructions.
-Thermal vibrations were incorporated using the frozen phonon model \cite{Loane-fp} and 50 thermal configurations, with root mean square displacements of 5.3 and 5.4 pm for Si and C \cite{Reid1983-it}, respectively.
-The amorphous carbon layers were assigned thermal displacements of approximately 20 pm based on Ref.~\cite{Mullner1979-yq}.
+Frozen lattice multislice simulations were used to generate 4D STEM datasets using a custom Python package based on, and validated against, programs developed by E.~Kirkland \cite{Kirkland-ac}.
+Unless specified otherwise, simulations used a scan step of 50 pm, electron energy of 200 keV, 10 nm of probe overfocus, and a convergence semi-angle of 25 mrad.
+The detector considered was 128$\times$128 pixels with a diffraction pixel size of 1.0 mrad.
+Thermal vibrations were incorporated using root mean square (rms) thermal displacements of 5.3 and 5.4 pm for Si and C \cite{Reid1983-it}, respectively.
+Using the Einstein approximation, 50 thermal configurations were incoherently averaged.
+The amorphous carbon layer was assigned rms thermal displacements of approximately 20 pm ~\cite{Mullner1979-yq}

-Noise and incoherence were incorporated into the simulation ptychography acquisitions.
-The point spread function reported for the detector \cite{Tate2016-uu} at 200 keV was applied to diffraction data prior to reconstruction.
-Subsequently, shot noise was added at each detector pixel considering a beam current of 20 pA and dwell time of 1 ms, unless otherwise stated.
-For the choice of scan step described above this corresponds to a dose of $50 \times 10^7 \;\mathrm{e/nm^2}$.
+The effect of the detector point spread function (PSF) was incorporated using that of an Electron Microscope Pixel Array Detector (EMPAD) \cite{Tate2016-uu}, for an electron beam energy matching the 4D STEM simulations.
+Unless otherwise noted, shot noise was added at each detector pixel, assuming a beam current of 7.5 pA and a dwell time of 1 ms. For the scan parameters above, this corresponded to a total simulated dose of $1.8 \times 10^7 \;\mathrm{e^-/nm^2}$.